Efrain Morales: International career

+Morales was elegible to play for Bolivia national team and Puerto Rico due to his mother.
 Morales made his Bolivia national team debut on 14 November 2024 in a World Cup qualifier against Ecuador at Estadio Monumental Isidro Romero Carbo.
 He played the full game as Ecuador won 4–0.

 Personal life

 Born in Decatur, Georgia, Morales is the son of a Puerto Rican mother and a Bolivian father.